Rocchetta Mattei: Cesare Mattei and the origin of the castle

-Cesare Mattei was born in Bologna in 1809 into a wealthy bourgeois family and moved in intellectual and political circles that included figures such as the writer Paolo Costa, the politician Marco Minghetti and the composer Gioachino Rossini.
-He was among the founders of the savings bank Cassa di Risparmio in Bologna in 1837 and in 1847 was created count by Pope Pius IX in recognition of donations of land in the Comacchio area and his support for the defence of the Papal States during the Revolutions of 1848–49.
+Cesare Mattei was born in Bologna in 1809 into a wealthy bourgeois family of Ferrarese origin and moved in intellectual and political circles that included figures such as the writer Paolo Costa, the politician Marco Minghetti and the composer Gioachino Rossini.
+He was among the founders of the savings bank Cassa di Risparmio in Bologna in 1837.
+In 1847 he and his brother Giuseppe were created counts by Pope Pius IX after donating their possessions on the Magnavacca canal, near Comacchio, to the Papal States, an act regarded as strategically useful against Austrian positions in the area.

-The death of his mother in 1844 and his disillusionment with politics after 1848–49 led Mattei to withdraw from public life and devote himself to the study of a new therapeutic system based on the “vital energy” of plants.
-In 1850 he acquired land on a rocky knoll overlooking the Reno valley, where the ruins of a medieval fortress still stood, and on 5 November of that year he laid the first stone of what he affectionately called the Rocchetta (“little fortress”).
+The death of his mother and his disillusionment with politics after 1848 led Mattei to withdraw from public life and devote himself to the study of a new therapeutic system which he called elettromiopatia or elettromeopatia.
+In 1850 he acquired the land on which the ruins of the Rocca di Savignano still stood and, on 5 November of that year, laid the first stone of what he affectionately called the Rocchetta (“little fortress”).
+According to the Archivio Museo Cesare Mattei, the choice of the Savignano site may also have been connected with Mattei's family network: his brother Giuseppe had married Carolina Brunetti, whose family owned land in the area.

 Mattei personally directed the works, initially with the ambition of recreating a medieval castle.
 He settled permanently at Rocchetta Mattei in 1859, adopting the lifestyle of a “medieval lord” with a small court of collaborators and patients, and continued to modify and enlarge the complex throughout his life.
+Treccani states that the main phase of the building was completed only in 1875, while later additions and decorative changes continued under Mattei and his successors.

-Use as residence and sanatorium
+Use as residence and treatment centre

-Rocchetta Mattei was not only Mattei’s residence but also the headquarters, clinic and symbolic showcase of his system of electrohomeopathy.
-Here he received patients from Italy and abroad, drawn by the promise of treatments based on plant-derived remedies and “electric fluids”.
+Rocchetta Mattei was not only Mattei's residence but also the headquarters, clinic and symbolic showcase of his system of electrohomeopathy.
+Here he received patients from Italy and abroad, drawn by treatments based on plant-derived remedies, medicated granules and so-called “electric fluids”.

-Contemporary promotional literature and later local tradition report that members of European high society were treated or received at Rocchetta Mattei, including Ludwig II of Bavaria, Alexander II of Russia, Empress Elisabeth of Austria (“Sisi”) and Gioachino Rossini, alongside a wider bourgeois and aristocratic clientele.
-The demand for cures led to the construction of a number of small “climatic villas” in the surrounding area to house patients during their stay.
+Contemporary promotional literature and later local tradition report that members of European high society were treated or received at Rocchetta Mattei, including Ludwig of Bavaria, Alexander II of Russia, Empress Elisabeth of Austria ("Sisi") and Gioachino Rossini, alongside a wider bourgeois and aristocratic clientele.
+Some later sources identify the Bavarian ruler as Ludwig III of Bavaria, but institutional heritage descriptions often use only the less specific form “Ludwig of Bavaria”.
+The Italian heir to the throne, the Prince of Piedmont, also made an official visit in 1925.

-During Mattei’s lifetime the castle was continuously reshaped, with successive building campaigns adding towers, terraces, loggias and interiors in different styles.
-The complex was largely completed by the time of his death in 1896, although works and alterations continued for several decades afterwards.
+The connection with Rossini also involved Mattei's family circle.
+An autograph letter written by Rossini in Paris on 15 December 1863 to Count Luigi Mattei, son of Cesare's brother Giuseppe, indicates that Luigi was following the composer's Italian property affairs while Rossini was living in France.

+The demand for cures led to the construction of a number of small “climatic villas” in the surrounding estate, especially around the nearby Borgo dell’Archetta, to house patients during their stay.